haxkore/haxkore/README.md

-hii, i go by seb and use he/they/it prnouns.

-im usually hanging around at9 docks or 9the roblox area near the bakery!

-c+h hea3vily encouraged no need t9o ask. also im usually never afk unless stated in my s9tat9us and i wont talk much.

-int9erest: roblox, forsaken, pressure, block 9tales, regretevator, phighting, quaver, osu, ultrakill.

-dni: proshippers, transphobes, homophobes, racists, overly religious ppl, etc.

-check my st9rawpage and pronouns page for more info. :)
+HELLO call me doom or wtv else u like! im usually hanging around the bakery or docks, c+h is heavily encouraged!! dont be afraid to int with me, i promis i dont bite :> also check out my strawpage! (warning for bright colors tho ^_^